TechWiz-3/linksafe/README.md

 Files and or links can be whitelisted i.e. ignored.

-Please note, with repos with a lot of links, a scan can take a LONG time, even up to 40+ minutes.

 ## Todo
 - [ ] In depth error handling for user inputs (if they go wrong)
 - [ ] Recognition of remove yt videos